Manhattan Baby

 Manhattan Baby is a 1982 Italian horror film directed by Lucio Fulci, and starring Christopher Connelly and Carlo De Mejo.
 The film begins in Egypt, where Susie, the daughter of archaeologist George Hacker, is given a mysterious talisman by an old woman.
 Meanwhile, her father investigates a tomb, and is blinded by a blue light.
 George and Susie return to New York, where George gradually recovers his vision.
 Strange deaths begin to occur around the Hackers, seemingly caused by the amulet.

-Manhattan Baby was shot in New York and Egypt in March and April 1982.
+Manhattan Baby was shot in New York, Egypt, and Rome in March and April 1982.
 It was originally planned to be one of Fulci's more expensive films, but its budget was cut in half during production.
 After the film's release, both Fulci and screenwriter Dardano Sacchetti dismissed it.
 Fulci would not work with producer Fabrizio De Angelis again.
 The film received negative reviews from Corriere della Sera and La Stampa.

 Plot

-On holiday in Egypt with her archaeologist father George and journalist mother, Emily, nine-year-old Susie Hacker is approached by a mysterious blind woman who gives her an amulet.
+On holiday in Egypt with her archaeologist father George and journalist mother Emily, nine-year-old Susie Hacker is approached by a mysterious blind woman who gives her an amulet.
 Soon after, George becomes blind when he enters a previously unexplored tomb.

-George learns that his vision loss is temporary upon returning to New York City.
-Susie, her younger brother, Tommy, and their au pair, Jamie Lee, are affected by the mysterious amulet, gaining supernatural access to dimensional doorways.
+His vision returns, however, upon returning to New York City.
+Susie, her younger brother Tommy, and their au pair, Jamie Lee, are affected by the amulet, gaining supernatural access to dimensional doorways.
 When George's eyesight returns, he describes the design on the wall of the tomb he'd entered to a colleague named Wiler.

-At her office, Emily and her colleague, Luke, are working on an article about the events in Egypt when a panicked Jamie Lee phones to say the children are locked in their bedroom.
+At her office, Emily and a colleague, Luke, are working on an article about the events in Egypt when a panicked Jamie Lee phones to say the children are locked in their bedroom.
 Emily and Luke arrive at the house, but when Luke tries to unlock the door, he is sucked into a dimensional portal, appearing amidst the vast, arid Egyptian desert, where he later dies of dehydration.
 The Hackers treat Luke's disappearance as a practical joke.

-Jamie Lee takes the kids to Central Park, where she takes photos of them.
+Jamie Lee takes the children to Central Park, where she takes photos of them.
 A woman picks up a discarded Polaroid of Susie that shows nothing but the amulet against the grassy background.
 The woman contacts a man called Adrian Marcato, and the next day she drops the Polaroid, now containing Marcato's contact details, down to Mrs. Hacker from a window.

 The children appear and disappear from their bedrooms on what Tommy calls "voyages."
 When Jamie Lee disappears after entering Tommy's room, he tells his mother that she has not come back from her voyage.
-That evening, as George's colleague Wiler studies a photograph of the amulet, he is fatally bitten by a cobra that appears in his office.
+That evening, as Wiler studies a photograph of the amulet, he is fatally bitten by a cobra that appears in his office.
 The photo reappears in Susie's hand as she recovers from a mysterious fit.